• About

 The next morning, we made an appointment with the functionally-oriented nurse practitioner listed on this site.
 As my incredible partner peppered her staff with insightful questions, they replied with remarkable expertise and compassion.
 I knew we were onto something.

-My first meeting with Ruth Kriz was living proof that guardian angels walk this earth.
+My first meeting with this practitioner was living proof that guardian angels walk this earth.
 Here was a nurse practitioner who had dedicated thirty years of her career to cracking the code on recurrent urinary tract infection.
 Her impressive 80% success rate was hard to ignore.

 She demonstrated jaw dropping knowledge, like how a genetic mutation may affect how I coagulate blood and produce resistant biofilms.
 That 90% of her patients also have a tick-borne disease, and that vector-borne diseases play a huge role in biofilm.